 Further, this option provides students with opportunities in a variety of fields, including internal audit, external audit, tax preparation and planning, and consulting.
 Demand for accountants is consistently strong.
 Students may also take advantage of the four-one (5 year) program to earn a M.S. in accounting at Paul College.
-Obtaining a master's degree is a necessary requirement for taking the CPA exam in most states, including New Hampshire, Massachusetts, and Maine.
+Obtaining a master's degree aids in preparation and eligibility for the CPA exam and is recommended for future career progression.

 |ADMN 400||Introduction to Business||4|

 |ADMN 503||Managerial Accounting||4|